Consumer Fraud Claims in Georgia

 - A deceptive or unfair act occurred

-- The act was in a consumer transaction
+- The act arose from a consumer transaction

 - The consumer suffered actual harm

-Some claims may require pre-suit notice or demand procedures.
+Some claims may require pre-suit notice or demand procedures under Georgia law.

 Who May Be Held Liable?